-Recipe for Boston Cream Pie – This American classic, first made by a Boston chef in the 1850s, isn’t actually a pie at all, it’s a cake: two sponge layers with custard-cream filling and a shiny chocolate glaze.
+This American classic Boston Cream Pie, first made by a Boston chef in the 1850s, isn’t actually a pie at all, it’s a cake: two sponge layers with custard-cream filling and a shiny chocolate glaze.

 Boston Cream Pie

-This American classic, first made by a Boston chef in the 1850s, isn't actually a pie at all, it's a cake: two sponge layers with custard-cream filling and a shiny chocolate glaze.
+This American classic Boston Cream Pie, first made by a Boston chef in the 1850s, isn't actually a pie at all, it's a cake: two sponge layers with custard-cream filling and a shiny chocolate glaze.

 - 1 cup plus 2 tablespoons sifted cake flour